BUSINESS: Family media brand

 With that in mind, Highlights for Children needed a way to ensure that all of its networked devices – including its 100 servers, nearly three dozen web applications, firewalls, and other infrastructure devices – are all securely maintained.
 “We were looking for something that would provide us the ability to identify vulnerabilities on the network and supply reporting that we’d understand,” says Dale Kinnear, network services engineer, corporate network operations at Highlights for Children.

 Because Kinnear runs Highlights’ vulnerability management program independently, it was essential to have a system that was straightforward to use, automated, accurate, and provided the ability to delegate assessments and remedies.
 Additionally, because Highlights sells subscriptions and products in its online store, it’s important for the company to keep those processes secure, and complaint to the Payment Card Industry Data Security Standard (PCI DSS).
 PCI DSS mandates that those who handle credit card data have the associated systems maintained securely and kept up to date, requires that the appropriate reports be provided to the acquiring banks.

-Highlights for Children Standardizes on Qualys Cloud Platform
+Highlights for Children Standardizes on Enterprise TruRisk Platform

-To manage all of those efforts, Highlights for Children chose the Qualys Cloud Platform.
-The Qualys Cloud Platform identifies and helps to remedy software vulnerabilities, outdated systems, and associated weaknesses that jeopardize compliance with government and industry regulations such as PCI DSS.
+To manage all of those efforts, Highlights for Children chose the Enterprise TruRisk Platform.
+The Enterprise TruRisk Platform identifies and helps to remedy software vulnerabilities, outdated systems, and associated weaknesses that jeopardize compliance with government and industry regulations such as PCI DSS.
 Delivered from a highly scalable multi-tenant cloud infrastructure, it delivers a suite of information security and regulatory compliance management services.
 And having been designed and optimized to scan networked devices to deliver highly accurate assessments, Qualys scales well to all sized environments.